 Because LiveDesign is a web-based platform, it’s not stuck in that step-by-step linear cycle from my previous experience.
 All team members, wherever they happen to be, are to work collaboratively at once, and it avoids the risk of duplicating efforts.
 Team members can see the original idea and add to it—refining, experimenting and exploring.
 Designs end up feeding into each other, generating even more ideas.
-Instead of spending countless hours preparing PowerPoint slides to share results, our meetings used LiveDesign as a guide, making the whole process more spontaneous and productive.
+Instead of spending countless hours preparing PowerPoint slides to share results, our meetings used LiveDesign as a guide, making the whole process more spontaneous, addictive, and productive.

 Now, three years into my tenure at Schrödinger, I no longer see LiveDesign as simply a SAR viewing tool.
 I have experienced first-hand the deeply integrated design and ideation process that LiveDesign facilitates.
 It has become my team’s chemistry workbench, enabling the whole team to come together to solve a problem together.